 In this study, we mainly focus on the VBF channel which, as we show later, provides the strongest sensitivity.
-We however also determine bounds on the IDM using a monojet reinterpretation for comparison.
+We however also determine bounds on the IDM using a monojet reinterpretation for comparision.
 A dedicated exploration of this channel including sensitivity prospects of the high luminosity LHC can be found in Ref.
 [32].

-4.1 Features of the VBF channel
+A. Features of the VBF Channel

 The two jets in the VBF channel typically have a large separation in pseudorapidity.
-The corresponding cuts used in the above analysis are listed in Table 1.
-These form a "Cutand-Count analysis" and a "Shape analysis".
-The former is designed for a large signal-to-background ratio and requires a large value for the invariant mass $m{ii}$ of the jet pair, whilst the latter defines several signal regions binned in $m{ii}$ and used collectively in a fit.
-Using these signatures, the CMS collaboration finds an upper limit on the invisible Higgs branching ratio of $BR{h \rightarrow inv}^{max} = 0.53$ using the cut-and-count analysis and 0.28 for the shape analysis which are both weaker than the upper limit $BR{h \to inv}^{max} = 0.24$ used as a hard cut in our scan (see Sect.
-3.2).
-This constraint is only applicable to parameter points in the IDM for which $m_H < m_h/2$ .
-However, points with heavier scalars would also predict additional signal events in the above analysis due to processes with off-shell h production $(pp \rightarrow h^ jj \rightarrow HHjj)$ and contributions from decay chains with hadronically decaying final state particles (e.g. $pp \rightarrow H^{\pm}H \rightarrow jjHH$ ).
-We recast the above mentioned VBF analysis in the context of these processes to potentially extract additional constraints applicable to regions with larger values of $m_H$ .
+The corresponding cuts used in the above analysis are listed in table I. These form a "Cut-and-Count analysis" and a "Shape analysis".
+The former is designed for a large signal-to-background ratio and requires a large value for the invariant mass m{jj} of the jet pair, whilst the latter defines several signal regions binned in m{jj} and used collectively in a fit.
+Using these signatures, the CMS collaboration finds an upper limit on the invisible Higgs branching ratio of BR ${h\to \text{inv}}^{\text{max}} = 0.53$ using the